yael1994/HackatonAccess/README.md

 The system consists of 3 parts:

 ## Web program
-The web program connect to the system announces and knows when a new message is coming, when there is a new massage the program send to the next part. the web progeam is at C#.
+The web component connects to the announcements system and checks for new messages.
+When a new message is broadcasted, the program receives it and sends it to the next component.
+The web component is implemented in C#.

 ![](DesHa.JPG)